kybuivan/cmake-examples/README.md

-# cmake-mfc
+# cmake-examples
- Build MFC applications with cmake
+ Build an applications with cmake